-Once it was realized that the Internet was a delivery vehicle for things like video, people started trying to come up with ways to share video that wouldn’t take up a lot of bandwidth and disk space.
+Once the Internet became a primary delivery vehicle for things like video, people started trying to come up with ways to share video that wouldn’t take up a lot of bandwidth and disk space.
 One of the big advances was the idea of streaming video — where your computer downloads only a part of a video and begins to play while the download continues — this means you don’t have to wait two hours for a movie to download before you can start watching.
 Over the years the WMV format has grown to include support for high definition 720 and 1080 video.
 To make things complicated, files that end in .wmv are usually stored in an .asf container.

-Not only do you need to call the MPEG-2 compression codec h.262, you have to keep from confusing it with h.264, which is used to compress Blu-ray disks as well as lots of web video.
+Not only do you need to call the MPEG-2 compression codec h.262, you have to keep from confusing it with the format used to compress Blu-ray disks as well as lots of web video.
 One of the very nice things about h.264 is that you can use it at very low and very high bitrates.
 The h.264 will send highly compressed low resolution video across the web and then happily encode your high definition movie at super high bitrates for delivery to a High Definition television.
 This is a very common codec for camcorders and digital video cameras.
 Its container is AVCHD.

 What’s the best video format?

 While there isn’t one “best video format,” there are best video formats for particular jobs.
 Ask yourself a few questions about your intended audience: Will they be watching video streaming over the Internet?
 What kind of connection speeds?
 Do they have a DVD player or a Blu-ray player? — are the longevity of the format and how widespread its adoption.